refayathaque/glowing-engine/blog-posts/api-in-gcp-with-tf/text.md

     - "Create reproducible infrastructure Provision consistent testing, staging, and production environments with the same configuration."
 - ^ all from terraform homepage
 - Use this [link](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started) to set up Terraform in your local environment and ready to provision infrastructure in your project.
-  - The sample code's `prototype-b` directory contains all the terraform code you will need to build this API, for this initial set up portion of this excercise, copy over the `provider.tf` file to your local working directory and run the terraform commands from this working directory.
+  - The sample code's `prototype-b` directory contains all the terraform code you will need to build this API, for this initial set up portion of this exercise, copy over the `provider.tf` file to your local working directory and run the terraform commands from this working directory.
 You'll see that the provider references terraform variables and that's something you can set up using the code [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started), all you need to do is fill in the default values.
     - The first three values you can find in the Google Cloud console
     - The service account key will be the path name to the `.json` file, you can create this key and download it using this [link](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating), set the role to Editor (under "Basic")
       - We will discuss IAM and Service Accounts a little more in depth in later parts of this guide, for now just know that this is something you need to authorize Terraform to create infrastructure in your Google Cloud project.